Cobblemon-Islands-Dev/Balloons-ci/README.md

 - `data.bob_frequency` (optional): Frequency of the bobbing motion.
 Defaults to `0.2`.
 - `data.bob_amplitude` (optional): Amplitude (height) of the bobbing motion.
 Defaults to `0.2`.
 - `data.offset` (optional): Position offset relative to the attached entity.
+- `data.segments` (optional): List of additional segments for the balloon

+Segment format:
+- `model`: Model filename, same as the model for the main balloon segment
+- `animation`: Name of the animation to play
+- `distance`: Distance to the previous segment

 ---